Associate Professor

 • Completed master's program at Meiji University Graduate Graduate School of Law

-• Graduated from Meiji University Graduate Graduate School of Law Doctoral Program
+• Meiji University Graduate School Graduate School of Law Withdrawal from doctoral program credits

-After working as an assistant professor at Meiji University's Faculty of Law and a specially appointed researcher at the Institute of Medical Science, University of Tokyo, he became a full-time Lecturer at Soka University's Faculty of Law in 2022.
-He holds a PhD in Law.
+After working as an assistant at Meiji University Faculty of Law, a specially appointed researcher at the Institute of Medical Science, the University of Tokyo, and a full-time lecturer at Soka Faculty of Law University, he will become an associate professor at Soka University Faculty of Law from 2026.
+Ph.D.
+(Law).

 Affiliated academic societies and organizations